samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 its contents and have the LLM answer them using vector similarity search.

-### - Quiz (TODO: Backend)
+### - Quiz & User code submission
-- Let user take quiz in frontend, save result in mongo db, then analysis the result with neo4j
+- Let user take quiz in frontend, save result in neo4j
-- Analyze the result and suggest relavent tasks for user
+- Analyze the result and suggest relavent correction for user

 ### - Loader
 - import recent Stack Overflow data for certain tags into a KG